 You can add your ad campaigns into your podcasts to monetize your episodes better and integrate a Patreon so that you can accept support from listeners.

 The above two features are specific to the $29 plan, though.
-That's why this plan is the better one to get.
+That's why this plan is the best one to get.
 You will get the most out of your money here.

 One feature I use a lot and find extraordinary is the Youtube channel sync feature.
 Podbean can auto-upload a Youtube version of your podcast to your channel if you turn on syncing when publishing an episode.